INSTRUMENTS / GENERATORS

 Granulizer is a generator plugin that utilizes the granular synthesis technology.
 The source material for the Granulizer is

 a wave sample loaded by the user.
-Granular synths split a wave sample into many small pieces (?grains?), which are then played back according
+Granular synthesis splits a wave sample into many small pieces (grains) that are looped/played-back according

-Granular synthesis can be used to stretch a wave without altering its pitch and vice versa.
-It can be used to create lots of complex special
+Granular synthesis can be used to stretch a wave without altering its pitch or create interesting and complex audio effects.
+As all of the parameters

-- Attack wheel (ATT) - Sets the attack and decay length of each grain (i.e.
+- Attack knob (ATT) - Sets the attack and decay length of each grain (i.e.

 fade in/fade out time).
 The time is added (twice - fade in and fade out)

 to the length of the grain.

 - Grain Hold knob (HOLD) - Specifies the length of each grain.

 - Grain Spacing knob (G.SP) - Controls the grain spacing in playback.
 Turn